 However, if only one or neither of the originating or receiving jurisdictions is party to the Apostille Convention, then the apostille option does not apply.
 The originating country must instead legalize the document for use in the receiving country.
 This form of legalization is sometimes called the Chain Authentication Method because each party authenticates the veracity of the signature before.

 For example, in Canada — a country not party to the Apostille Convention — a Certificate of Status from Nova Scotia will bear the signature and seal of the Registrar of Joint Stock Companies.
-That signature would then need to be certified (authenticated) by the Deputy Minister of Foreign Affairs in Ottawa, and then further authenticated by the relevant government officer in the receiving party’s embassy or consulate in Canada.
+That signature would then need to be certified (authenticated) by Global Affairs Canada, and then further authenticated by the relevant government officer in the receiving party’s embassy or consulate in Canada.
 Only after these steps would the Canadian document be accepted in a receiving country.

 Please note that this example in Canada sets out the steps for a registry-certified document.
-Some business documents (e.g. Power of Attorney) require a notarial attestation as a first step of the authentication, regardless whether the document goes through an apostille or legalization process.
+Some business documents (e.g., Power of Attorney) require a notarial attestation as a first step of the authentication, whether the document goes through an apostille or legalization process.

 Legalization Process Quirks

 By nature of its process, legalizations are slow, cumbersome and often expensive.
 Depending on the countries involved, there may be additional quirks and complications.

 A few things to consider as you embark on a legalization process:

 - Some consulates will not legalize a public document unless that document has been translated.
 That translation will also have to go through the appropriate chain authentication.